JeremyWurbs/transformers/README.md

     print(f'{name:22}: {type(module)}')
 ```

-which will print out a long list, similar to:
+which will print out a long list, similar to the following.
+Of particular note
+are the Attention modules (e.g. `blocks.0.mha.heads.0`), as these will have the
+$Q$, $K$, and $V$ values you may be most interested in.

 ```text
 embedding             : <class 'oak.embeddings.image_embedding.ImageEmbedding'>